EdenQwQ/ly-runit/readme.md

 Ly is a lightweight TUI (ncurses-like) display manager for Linux and BSD.

+This fork is updated with the latest [original ly](https://github.com/fairyglade/ly) source code and the service file from [ly-void](https://github.com/drozdowsky/ly-void) so that you can compile and use ly on systems using runit as the init system.

 ## Dependencies
  - a C99 compiler (tested with tcc and gcc)
  - a C standard library